splunk/public-o11y-docs/gdi/get-data-in/application/go/instrumentation/go-manual-instrumentation.rst

       tracer := otel.Tracer("ExampleService")

-3. To create a span with a tracer, you’ll also need a handle on a ``context.Context`` instance.
-These will typically come from things like a request object and may already contain a parent span from an instrumentation library.
+3. To create a span with a tracer, you’ll also need a handle on a ``context.Context`` instance e.g. from the request object or from the function parameter.
 You can also optionally set the tags:

    .. code:: go